 'I'm absolutely sure there isn't one right way.
 Every negotiator goes in trying to get the best result, and I believe one's got to be absolutely flexible,' says one mediator.

 'If you're a pushover, you'll do a bad deal.
 If you just posture tough, you'll also do a bad deal.
-I believe that being tough, strategically letting go as the process unfolds is what mediation is all about,' he concludes.
+I believe that being tough, strategically letting go, is what mediation is all about,' he concludes.